metafalse/phallus-bot/README.md

 # phallus-bot
 https://twitter.com/phallusbot

-A Twitter bot to post search results for 'phallus' from Flickr.
+Twitter bot to post search results for 'phallus' from Flickr.